guypwhunt/ALSGEexplorer/data/README.md

 - Brain Bank
 - Target ALS

-## DE Gene Explorer
+## Gene Expression Explorer

-Boxplot and Table of Results for selected gene.
+Boxplot and Table of Results for selected gene and dataset(s).

 ## DESeq Results Table

-Use the search tabs to subset the table by Dataset, logFC, adjusted P-value.
+Use the search tabs to subset the table by Dataset, log fold change, adjusted P-value.

 **Experiment:**